DANIEL ADAMS BUTTERFIELD

 A director in the Utica City National Bank, John was also instrumental in building a telegraph line between Buffalo and New York.

 Young Daniel Butterfield was enrolled at private schools and the Utica Academy.
+In 1849, Butterfield was involved with a arson fire in Utica in which caused the death of a citizen.
+He was indicted in 1851 for the crime based on a statement by a co-conspirator who was hanged but had the charges dropped in 1853.
 He graduated from Union College in Schenectady, New York, in 1849 (at the unusually early age of eighteen) and took up the study of law.
 At Union College he had a fair record and was known as a leader and somewhat of a prankster.
 After beginning his preliminary study of law, Butterfield found himself too young to enter the bar, so he decided to embark on an extended trip to the west.
 He traveled to the Territory of Minnesota and journeyed through the forests with an Indian guide.
 He boarded a steamer to New Orleans, where he had the opportunity to study the influence of slavery on the population and the political climate of the South.
 He stated later that it was there that his feelings toward slavery were born.
 When he returned to Utica, he joined the Utica Citizens’ Corps, a local militia organization.
 Working for his father, he was entrusted with preparing a time table and schedule for the Overland Stage line running between Memphis, St. Louis, and San Francisco.

 Butterfield moved to New York shortly afterward and became the eastern superintendent of the American Express Company.
 He joined the Twelfth Regiment of the New York State Militia and despite his lack of military experience, rose quickly to the rank of colonel.
 When the Civil War began, the Twelfth Regiment mustered in New York on April 19, 1861 and sailed for Washington, D.C.
 After arriving, the unit was assigned guard and garrison duty in the capital.
 On May 24, Butterfield’s Regiment was at the head of the Union column that advanced into Alexandria, Virginia.
 The Twelfth served in the Shenandoah Valley during the Bull Run campaign.
 While serving as a colonel of the Twelfth, Butterfield received word from American Express on August 15, 1861, that he would continue drawing his full salary as superintendent of the company for the duration of the war.